zalandoresearch/fashion-mnist/README.md

 <img src="doc/img/benchmark.gif" width="100%">

 You can reproduce the results by running `benchmark/runner.py`.
-We recommend building and deploying this Docker container.
+We recommend building and deploying [this Dockerfile](Dockerfile).

 You are welcome to submit your benchmark; simply create a new issue and we'll list your results here.
 Before doing that, please make sure it does not already appear [in this list](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/).
 Visit our [contributor guidelines](https://github.com/zalandoresearch/fashion-mnist#contributing) for additional details.